HaukeBartsch/data-transfer-station/README.md

 # Data transfer station for image AI in the hospital

-A self-hosted technical solution for image exchange and image processing that integrates with hospital Picture Archive and Communication Systems (PACS) using industry standards.
+A self-hosted digital platform for the secure image exchange and processing integrated with hospital systems using industry standards.

 ### Technical details

-A DICOM aware system that receives medical images from PACS and triggers AI processing pipelines including routing of incoming and outgoing images on the network.
+A DICOM aware platform that allows for in-house image processing using AI.
+Receives medical images from PACS and can trigger AI processing pipelines including routing of incoming and outgoing images on the network.

-If you run this data transfer station you will be able to participate on a hospital network as a fully automated medical workstation.
-Radiologists will be sending you a case, processing is triggered to generate a report and that report bounces back to the sending system.
+With Data Transfer Station you participate in the hospital network as a fully automated medical service.
+Radiologists will be sending you an exam, processing is triggered to generate a report and that report bounces back to the sending system.

-In order to setup this environment we require a docker/docker-compose like environment.
+The setup describes the roll-out in a docker/docker-compose environment.

 Features: